JullierJoaquin/PI_DA/README.md

 ## DA Project - Potential markets analysis

-This repository documents the analysis of the distribution of the different internet services to identify market oportunities.
+This repository documents the analysis of internet services distribution to identify market oportunities.
 The project is organized into the following key stages:

 [01_EDA](01_EDA.ipynb): Exploratory data analysis.